-The University Counseling Center provides free services to help individuals learn about themselves, their environment, and their methods of handling roles and relationships.
-Typical concerns addressed by the University Counseling Center include but are not limited to low self-confidence, selfdefeating behaviors, difficulties with alcohol and drugs, relationships, dealing with feelings of depression, anxiety, suicidal thoughts, and other emotional and mental concerns.
+The mission of Southeastern Louisiana University's Counseling Center is to enhance life-long learning by meeting the mental health needs of the students, staff, and faculty who seek our services.
+In addition to meeting the mental health needs of the constituencies, the University Counseling Center strives to provide a state-of-the-art training facility for graduate students in mental health counseling.
+Typical concerns addressed by the University Counseling Center include but are not limited to low self-confidence, self-defeating behaviors, difficulties with alcohol and drugs, relationships, dealing with feelings of depression, anxiety, suicidal thoughts, and other emotional and mental concerns.

-- · Provide students with free individual or group counseling - Provide students with substance abuse assessments and referrals - Coordinate educational workshops, trainings, programming, and outreach
+- Provide students, faculty, and staff with individual, couples, or group counseling in both in-person and online formats - Provide students with substance abuse assessments and referrals - Coordinate educational workshops, trainings, programming, and outreach - Facilitate mental health crisis intervention